 Did the Defendant wilfully and knowingly cause the death of the victim?

 Are there any mitigating factors that can be considered in saving the Defendant's life?

 If the third question is answered “yes”, then the defendant automatically receives a life sentence, and cannot receive a sentence of death.
 The exclusion of vital evidence in Randy's case made certain he could not be given fair consideration by the jury.

 The State also declined to put up their own expert to show Randy as being a future danger to society - this is almost unheard of in a capital case.
 We maintain the belief that any such expert could only come to one conclusion: Randy is not any kind of future threat or danger to society.

 Randy was neither tried as an individual nor judged on his own actions which, in light of recently uncovered evidence of misconduct by the presiding judge in Randy's trial - Judge Vickers Cunningham - confirms that Randy never had anything like a fair trial.

 Randy knows he should be punished, and has always taken responsibility for his own actions.
 However, justice is not served by holding him accountable for the actions of others.

-We may never know a different outcome for Randy, but we hold onto the belief that had the jury been permitted to hear all crucial evidence in Randy's favour, the outcome of his trial could have been different.
+We hold onto the belief that had the jury been permitted to hear all crucial evidence in Randy's favour, the outcome of his trial could have been different.